Run of Network vs. Run of Site: Understanding the Key Differences for Ad Campaigns

 Best Use Cases for RON Campaigns

-- Want mass exposure and to reach as many people as possible.
+• Want to get mass exposure and reach the largest number of people possible.

-- Have a broadly appealing product that doesn’t require niche targeting.
+• Have a product with broad appeal that doesn’t need specific targeting.

-Examples: A fast-food chain promoting a new menu item or a new mobile app trying to build brand recognition.
+For example: A fast-food chain launching a new menu item and a new mobile app brand establishing a name.

 What is Run of Site (ROS) Advertising?